trychlos/pwix-cookie-manager/README.md

 #### `cmConsent`

-The dialog which let the user choose his privacy preferences.
+A modal dialog which let the user choose his privacy preferences.

 The component is configurable with an object passed as an argument, which may contain: